mozilla-mobile/mozilla-vpn-client/README.md

 tutorials about to how to compile QT5 on windows, but to make this task easier for everyone, there is a batch script to execute into a visual-studio x86 context: `$ scripts\qt5_compile.bat`

+TODO make it clearer that these need to be on your PATH.

 The dependencies are:
 1. perl: http://strawberryperl.com/